Claudinho (footballer, born September 2000)

-Claudio Coelho Salvático (born 24 September 2000), commonly known as Claudinho, is a Brazilian footballer who plays as a right back for Vitória.
+Claudio Coelho Salvático (born 24 September 2000), commonly known as Claudinho, is a Brazilian footballer who plays as a right back for Sport Recife, on loan from Vitória.

 Career

 Born in Nova Veneza, Santa Catarina, Claudinho joined Criciúma's youth setup at the age of 14, after previously playing futsal.
 In February 2020, after impressing with the under-20 side in the Copa São Paulo de Futebol Júnior, he was loaned to Atlético Mineiro.

 After having his loan terminated in March 2021, Criciúma announced the return of Claudinho to the club on 1 April, being definitely assigned to the first team.
 He made his senior debut three days later, starting in a 1–1 Campeonato Catarinense away draw against Marcílio Dias.

 Claudinho became a regular starter during the 2021 Série C, and scored his first senior goal on 10 October, netting the opener in a 2–0 away win over Ituano.
 On 21 December, after helping the club to achieve promotion, he renewed his contract until 2023.

 After featuring more sparingly during the 2022 season, Claudinho was a regular starter during the 2023 campaign, renewing his contract until 2024 on 23 June 2023.
 On 29 January 2024, after achieving promotion to the top tier, he further extended his link until the end of 2025.